A New Way to Explore Hawaii

-Last June 2013, Google announced the launch of the Trekker Loan Program, a program designed to expand and enhance the images provided by Google Maps and Street View.
-Through the program, third parties of all kinds—research organizations, universities, non-profits, tourism boards and more—are encouraged to sign up to borrow Google’s Street View Trekker.
+In June 2013, Google announced the launch of the Trekker Loan Program.
+This was a program for expanding and enhancing the images from Google Maps and Street View.
+Through the program, third parties of all kinds can sign up to borrow Google’s Street View Trekker.
 As a result of these efforts, people can visit many places virtually.
 So if you’re planning on traveling to the Aloha State, you can now explore Hawaii online before your trip.

-The Trekker itself is nested in a backpack and acts just like Google’s other Street View cameras, taking 360-degree, panoramic images.
-Once shot, the images will eventually be turned into the interactive maps that allow viewers to better explore their world.
-And, Google’s first partner with the Trekker Loan Program is none other than the Hawaii Visitors and Convention Bureau (HVCB).
+The Trekker itself is nested in a backpack.
+It acts just like Google’s other Street View cameras, taking 360-degree, panoramic images.
+Once shot, the images become part of the interactive maps that allow viewers to better explore the world.
+And, Google’s first partner with the Trekker Loan Program was the Hawaii Visitors and Convention Bureau (HVCB).

 Almost a year later, Google Maps, the Street View Trekker and the Hawaii Visitors and Convention Bureau have finally launched their first collection of images from the exchange.
 The photographs make a beautiful snapshot of the lush flora and fauna native to Hawaii, of course.
-More importantly, however, these Street View images also give travelers the ability to discover and explore thousands of places across the islands, including remote places that they might never have seen otherwise, before planning a trip to Hawaii!
+More importantly, however, these Street View images also give travelers the ability to discover and explore thousands of places across the islands.
+These areas include remote places never charted before.
+This will definitely help travelers explore Hawaii when they finally get there.